GeorgeOsborn97/CI_Project_3/README.md

    - Fixes?
 None required.
 * Present Sheet:
    - What was expected?
 At the end of the application the user is presnted with the tabulated data that they entered or has been calculated with their entry.
 This is in effect their character sheet like you would produce for a real game. it shows their Race, Class, Level, Hit points, Their characters name, Their skills, modifiers and ability scores. their proficient skills.
 Spells if applicabale and their equipment.
    - How it was tested?
-At the end of the applicatiuon when all choices had been made the user is presented with a group of tables showing their charcater, the colour of which is linked to the class they chose.
+At the end of the application when all choices had been made the user is presented with a group of tables showing their charcater, the colour of which is linked to the class they chose.
 This table was read through to ensure all calculations were done correctly, all choices appeared in the correct table and the correct data was submitted to the tables.
    - What was the outcome?
 The sheet at the end contains all the users information and correct calculations all placed neatly into tables.
    - Fixes?
 None required.
 #### Device testing: